 When to take it

-Taking your tablet at the same time each night will have the best effect.
+Taking it at the same time each day will have the best effect.
 It will also help you

-How long to take it for
+How long to take it

-Keep taking Lorstat for as long as your doctor recommends.
+Continue taking your medicine for as long as your doctor tells you to.

 If you forget to take it

-If it is almost time for your next dose, skip the dose you missed and take
+If it is less than 12 hours before your next dose, skip the dose you missed and take

-take the missed dose as soon as you remember, and then go back to taking your tablets as you would normally.
+Otherwise, take it as soon as you remember, and then go back to taking your medicine

 Do not take a double dose to make up for the dose you missed.

-If you have trouble remembering to take your tablets, ask your pharmacist for some
+If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13

-think that you or anyone else may have taken too much Lorstat.
+think that you or anyone else may have taken too much LORSTAT.
 Do this even if there

 are no signs of discomfort or poisoning.